sirrodgepodge/busted-zones/README.md

 # Busted zones!

-Updgraded to Next.js 13 and a custom server with multiple zones is busted.
+Upgraded to Next.js 13 and a custom server with multiple zones is busted.

 ## How to use